saranrapjs/chinatown-buses/README.md

 Note: photos are referenced in `index.html` that not included in the repo.
 You're welcome to download them at your leisure.

 Known issues:
-* For some reason, the data URL which permits "downloading" of the generated SVG does not properly display the Chinese unicode characters in Google Chrome.
+* For some reason, the arrows don't show up in Chrome when "downloading" the SVG.